 - Read it out loud.
 If it is hard for you to read, it is probably hard for someone else.

-- Let some else read it and get their feedback on the content, the language and the narrative.
+- Let someone else read it and get their feedback on the content, the language and the narrative.

-- Make sure to make references to the course literature and any other literature that is relevant for your topic.
+- Be sure to make references to the course literature and any other literature that is relevant for your topic.

 - We will run your report through the anti plagiarism system Urkund.
 Do not copy text from other student's reports nor from any other documents!